 You know your child is exceptional.
-From the moment you first held your baby in your arms you knew your little one is something special.
-All mothers know this, and all mothers can also help to guide their children to become the amazing individuals they’re meant to become.
+From the moment you first held your baby in your arms, you knew your little one is something special.
+All mothers know this, and all mothers can also help guide their children to become the amazing individuals they’re meant to become.
 But now that your child is growing fast, you wonder, “How do I do this?
 How can I help my child achieve their potential?”
 Even from an early age, how you nurture your child has a profound effect on their development.
 With innovative learning, together with the right nutrition and support, your exceptional child can soar to new heights.

 What is innovative learning?

 Every child is different.
 Some take to math or music naturally while others are good at language, using big words with aplomb.
-The idea behind innovative learning is to take a creative approach to teaching.
-It means being attentive to what makes your child special, and encouraging their talents and gifts.
+The idea behind innovative learning is to take a creative approach to teach.
+It means being attentive to what makes your child special and encouraging their talents and gifts.
 It’s about fueling his or her curiosity and boosting confidence.
 If done right, innovative learning can make a big difference in your little one’s life.
 Find out how to ignite their innovation.

 How do children learn?

 First, to understand how to practice innovative learning, we need to understand how toddlers learn.
 From birth to their first year, they’ve learned so much, walking and talking and interacting with others – they didn’t learn any of that from school!
 So how do children learn?

 Nature has given children the perfect way to learn: through play¹.
 To us, it may look like toddlers are just having fun, playing with their toys and laughing at silly things.
 But when they play, they are learning important skills and connections are being formed in their brain.

 When a child plays with building blocks, he or she is learning about size, weight, and colour.
 And when they engage in a funny conversation with dad, they learn new words and socialisation skills.

 - Watching and observing.
 Ever wonder why your toddler is so obsessed with you and every move you make?
 They’re learning from you!